 77. Van Lippe-Biesterfeld, Irene.
 Dialogue With Nature, Findhorn Press, Scotland (1997)

 This princess had some experiences that impressed her with the difficulties of ordinary human challenges and passions, an awareness unattained by many princesses.
 After working tirelessly to amend the political inequities she saw in society, and in a state of exhaustion, she sought comfort in the countryside and was rewarded by exceptional communication with nature spirits.
 Her insights into how dolphins communicate with humans is most rewarding.
-She teaches classes similar to deva communion in Europe.
+She teaches classes similar to Deva Communion/ Talks with Nature in Europe.

 78. Watson, Lyall.
 Gifts of Unknown Things: A True Story of Nature, Healing, and Initiation from Indonesia’s Dancing Island.
 Destiny Books (1991).